-Our Board is responsible for reviewing and approving, upon recommendation of the Management Organization and Compensation Committee, management's succession plan for key executive positions and for establishing a succession plan for our CEO position.
-Our Management Organization and Compensation Committee is responsible for reviewing and making recommendations to the Board on the executive management organization.
-Annually, our CEO, together with our Executive Vice President HR, present to our Board an overview of our talent management program and processes, including the identification of key individuals, their readiness for certain executive positions, and development actions to be taken to prepare them for these positions over a period of time.
+Our Board is responsible for reviewing and approving management's succession plan for key executive positions and for establishing a succession plan for our CEO position.
+The MOCC is responsible for overseeing executive management succession planning and management organization.
+Annually, our CEO, together with our CHRO, present to our Board an overview of our talent management program and processes, including the identification of key individuals, their readiness for certain executive positions, and development actions to be taken to prepare them for these positions over a period of time.
 In addition, our Board annually reviews and discusses succession planning for our CEO position.
 In doing so, the Board considers our Company's current and future business and leadership needs, the identification of candidates who may be able to serve as our principal executive officer in an emergency, the development of potential candidates who may be able to serve as our principal executive officer in the longer-term, and progress made by those potential candidates in their development over the past year.
-Our Board has access to senior executives and key managers from time to time through presentations to the full Board and one-on-one meetings with individual directors.
+Our Board has access to senior executives and key management from time to time through presentations to the full Board and one-on-one meetings with individual directors.